 What Is Dysregulation?

-As with many things in the mental health field, it can be challenging to create an encompassing and specific definition; most medical professionals agree that dysregulation has multiple overlapping areas of comparison, according to a 2017 study.
+As with many concepts in the mental health field, it can be challenging to create an encompassing and specific definition; most medical professionals agree that dysregulation has multiple overlapping areas of comparison, according to a 2017 study.

-Decreased emotional awareness
+- Decreased emotional awareness

-Inadequate emotional reactivity
+- Inadequate emotional reactivity

-Intense experience and expression of emotions
+- Intense experience and expression of emotions

-Cognitive reappraisal difficulty
+- Cognitive reappraisal difficulty

 Types Of Dysregulation

 In general, everyone has emotions; they are typically a natural part of the human experience.
 According to the hedonic adaptation behavioral theory, people typically go through positive or negative events and experience an emotional reaction, identify and process their feelings, make necessary adjustments to any changes, and then return to a relative happiness baseline.
 However, the process can be challenging for those with dysregulation issues.
 Several mental health conditions may involve a type of dysregulation, and these are described below.